 Nearby Measham gave its name to a particular style of pottery bearing a homely motto.
 Usually brown, it was popular with working boaters.

 This unspoilt canal is also a gateway into medieval times.
 The ridge and furrow patterns created by medieval farmers can still be seen and the canal line touches the western edge of Bosworth Field, where Richard III met his match at the hands of Henry Tudor in 1485.
 The hawthorn bushes at Stoke Golding are said to be where Richard’s crown was discovered following the battle.

 Bosworth Marina is situated just outside Market Bosworth, which is south of Shackerstone and north of Shenton.
 Shenton has the lovely Whitemoors Cafe and Antiques Centre, while the Shackerstone steam railway line, known as The Battlefield Line, is close by and the Bosworth Water Trust is opposite the Bosworth Marina.
-The water park there has a café, camping and caravan site and a host of water and land based activities.
 Those staying at the Marina can take a left turn as they exit for a brief day trip, exploring the northern route of the canal, or alternatively turn right and head south towards the Coventry canal at Marston Jabbett, near Nuneaton.

 From Bosworth Marina boats can access four cruising rings.
 Click here for more information.